OrbitUT/EiEprojo/README.md

 EiE Project

-Bitmaps for a minigame programmed on an ARM processor.
+Bitmaps for a minigame running on an ARM processor, programmed in Embedded C using IAR Embedded Workbench.